thess/MMM-MktIndex/README.md

 # MMM-MktIndex
 MagicMirror module for displaying market indicies using Yahoo Finance via RapidAPI.

+Currently only works in the US Eastern time-zone calculating market open times.

 ## Screenshot
 - `Example (Using defaults)`<br />